staticapps/staticapps.org/README.md

 StaticApps.org is an evolving collection of articles and resources promoting the use of static web applications (i.e. plain ol' JS, CSS, and HTML for the front-end).

+Have an idea for an article you'd like to see?
+[Create an issue!](https://github.com/staticapps/staticapps.org/issues)

 ### License

 [![Creative Commons License](http://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/)